alepulver/game-catalog-builder/docs/how-it-works.md

 - Uses `howlongtobeatpy`:
   - When `HLTB_ID` is present, it uses the library’s `search_from_id(id)` to avoid ambiguity.
   - Otherwise it searches by name (optionally using `HLTB_Query`) and extracts playtime fields.
+- The project caches the full HLTB result object payload (JSON-serialized) so additional derived fields can be added later without re-fetching.

 ## Merge behavior (duplicate names)